samthambad/next-marketplace/notes.md

 otherwise make a new chat that is relevant to p1,p2,post_id, if any changes there is new url

 add a click timeout for the button

+## Edit post

+[x]create an edit/[post_id] route
+[x]fetch the post according to its id
+[x]display it onto a textarea. edit the title and description that way [ ]image?
+-> display the image in order
+-> add a delete button to each image
+-> add the ability to add images to end of list
+[ ] update the post according to id